bbustin/iron-timer/Readme.md

 Improvements to be made:
 * Make reset switch less sensitive - sometimes power fluctuations cause it to trigger.
-  I have somewhat fixed this by using a better power supply and adding a capacitor in parallel, but I think thewre is likely a simpler more fool-proof way.
+  I have somewhat fixed this by using a better power supply and adding a capacitor in parallel, but I think there is likely a simpler more fool-proof way.

 ###### I have no affiliation with Adafruit and these links are not referral links.
 I like all of the libraries and educational material they release and like to support them where I can.